lyz-code/blue-book/docs/gtd.md

 ![](gtd-clarify-diagram.png)

-Your "stuff" will end in one of the next containers:
+Remember to follow the next rules while processing the items:

+- Process the top item first: that way you treat each element equally, so the "least" important ones are not left dangling forever in your inbox thus thwarting it's purpose.
+- Process one item at a time.
+- Never put anything back into “in.”

+For each element you need to ask yourself: "What's the next action?".

+If you don't see any then refile the element to:

 * Trash: Throw away, shred, or recycle anything that has no potential future action or reference value.
 If you leave this stuff mixed in with other categories, it will seriously undermine the system and your clarity in the environment.

-* Someday/Maybe: It can be useful and inspiring to maintain an ongoing list of things you might want to do at some point but not now.
+* Someday/Maybe: Here goes the elements that don't have next actions now but may have them in the future.
 This is the “parking lot” for projects that would be impossible to move on at present but that you don’t want to forget about entirely.
 You’d like to be reminded of the possibility at regular intervals (probably on your weekly reviews).
 You can also think this as the backlog.
 Here also belongs other types of information that only needs to be reviewed when you have an urge to engage in a particular kind of activity such as lists like books to read, web sites to surf, trips to do, things to do, recipes to try...
 Only if you want to review them often to expand your options for creative exploration, otherwise they belong to the References.

 * References are the rest of information that that requires no action but have intrinsic value as information such as your [digital garden](digital_garden.md) or technical books.